Pruning Grapevines 101

 1. A grapevine sets buds in the fall.
 These buds push new shoots in the spring.

 2. Under a given set of circumstances, a grapevine will put out a certain total shoot length, regardless of how many buds it has.
-That is, if you leave a total of 4 spurs with 2 buds on each spur, you get 8 shoots that grow, let’s say, to a length of 4 feet each.
+That is, if you leave a total of 4 spurs with 2 buds on each spur, you get 8 shoots that grow, let’s say, to a length of 4 feet each (32 total feet).
 If on that same grapevine, you leave twice as many (16) shoots, each of the shoots will be half as long (2 feet).

-Our goal at harvest in most cases is to have 3 ft shoots, each supporting one or two clusters of grapes.
+Our goal at harvest in most cases is to have 3 ft shoots, each supporting one or two clusters of grapes per shoot.
 We find that this ratio of canopy to fruit lets the vine build sugars at a rate that matches grape maturity with sugar ripeness, or, in other words, makes great wine.

-Now down to the nitty-gritty details.
+But how does the thing begin?
 When we plant a new vine, we let it grow untamed for the first year.
 The second year, we prune it back to two buds.
-The third year, we take the strongest of the two new shoots and let it become our trunk, the I in the future T-shape.
-(During those first three years, we remove all grape clusters to leave all energy for vine development.
+The third year, we take the strongest of the two new shoots and let it become our trunk, the “I” in the future T-shape.
+(During those first three years, we remove all grape clusters to leave all energy for vine development.)

 After the third season, we leave two buds at the top of our thin trunk.
 Each bud becomes a shoot that becomes an arm in the permanent T-shape of the vine.
 We then let the vine grow shoots from each of the buds on the arms.
 These shoots are pruned the following winter so we end up with, say, 4-6 spurs on each arm, each spur with one or two buds.
 This procedure is repeated every year in the lifetime of the grapevine.